 MODERATING A BILLBOARD MUSIC PANEL IN NEW YORK Sep 2004

-(Puffed Daddy eyes after no sleep in Sep 2004 in New York - I knew I was going to be separated from my daughter as I moderated this panel for Billboard - half a mind on my work and my heart elsewhere)
+(Puffed Daddy eyes after no sleep on Sep 22nd 2004 in New York.
+I knew I was going to be separated from my daughter as I moderated this panel for Billboard - half a mind on my work and my heart down in my stomach)

 Billboard DMS 2003 - The (Internet) Revolution will be Televised Eddie Gordon (DJInTheMix.Com)

 said that the 5 majors are concerned about marketshares, but they have